DerGuru/The-Resonant/New Chapters/04 - Part4/P4-09_Confrontation.md

 ﻿## Part 4 - We Are Family | Ch.
-09 - "Some things must be unmade"
+09 - Some things must be unmade

 The plan was elegant in its simplicity and terrifying in its execution.